0xfbad/ctfd-challenge-container-plugin/README.md

 The per-context creation semaphore (default limit 2) is a separate concern, it limits how many containers can be created simultaneously on a single Docker host so a burst of users hitting start on different challenges doesn't overwhelm the daemon with parallel SSH connections

+## Architecture

+Docker integration is split into three files that mirror the remote-desktop plugin's layout

+- `DockerHostManager` owns Docker operations: thread-local client caching, endpoint resolution, container run/kill/check, image listing, per-context semaphores
+- `Orchestrator` owns scheduling: weighted scoring, health booleans, slot counts.
+References the host manager for pings but never creates containers directly
+- `ContainerManager` composes the two and adds the multi-context fallback loop (try pinned context or fall through healthy ones), the expiration scheduler, and the public API that routes call

 ## Thread safety

-Thread-local Docker clients use a generation counter that gets bumped whenever context configs change, so stale connections from old configs get dropped and recreated transparently across all threads without needing to reach into each thread's local storage.
-The context config map and weights are protected by `_context_lock`, the lock is only held during the final swap of computed state, not during slow I/O like Docker pings
+Thread-local Docker clients use a generation counter that gets bumped whenever context configs change, so stale connections get dropped and recreated transparently.
+The host manager and orchestrator each have their own lock, both only held during the final state swap, not during I/O like Docker pings

-When gevent is available (which it is in the default CTFd deployment) the thread pool uses `gevent.threadpool.ThreadPool` and semaphores use `gevent.lock.BoundedSemaphore` so everything cooperates with the event loop properly.
-Falls back to `ThreadPoolExecutor` and `threading.BoundedSemaphore` otherwise
+Uses `threading.BoundedSemaphore` and `threading.Lock` directly, gunicorn's gevent workers monkey-patch the threading module so these cooperate with the event loop without explicit gevent imports

 ## Scheduling

-The plugin uses APScheduler for background jobs.
-Under gunicorn with gevent it uses `GeventScheduler`, otherwise `BackgroundScheduler`.
+The plugin uses APScheduler with `BackgroundScheduler` for background jobs.
 Two independent jobs run

 - Expiry check: every `expiration_check_interval` seconds (default 5), queries the database for containers past their expiration, kills them, and releases their load balancer slots
 - Health check: every 30 seconds, pings each Docker context and flips health booleans, unhealthy contexts stay in the tracking dict and get re-enabled automatically when they start responding again